Granddave/mos6502/README.md

 This is a toy project where I've created an emulator, assembler and a dissasembler for the 1975 8-bit MOS 6502 CPU.

-The emulator takes either assembly code that the assembler transforms to machine code or native machine code directly which then the emulator executes.
+## Assembling

-## Example program
+### Example program

-The assembler supports the syntax found at Nick Morgan's [Easy6502](https://skilldrick.github.io/easy6502/) which looks something like this:
+The assembler supports the syntax found at Nick Morgan's [Easy6502](https://skilldrick.github.io/easy6502/) which looks something like the program below.

+Here's a program which increments memory address 0x00 ten times.

 ```asm
 define counter $00  ; Address of counter